Setting - display tools

 When Export to AVI is selected Scope AVI export window appear to set: File name, Resolution, Frame rate, Video compression and Export triggers field, in which we can define to save only interesting triggered events (to reduce the amount of data).

-For information about this settings see -> Export screen to AVI.
+For information about this settings see -> Export instrument display to Video.

 Select Export button to export ‘avi’ data or Cancel button to cancel exporting.